Cocalynn/Project2-CountriesTracker/README.md

 ### Library resource:
+`amCharts 5`: A JavaScript library for creating fast and customizable map data visualizations

 `@turf/turf`: A geospatial analysis library for performing spatial operations on geographic data.

 `bcrypt and bcryptjs`: Libraries for hashing passwords securely.